Drug Evaluation Committee 2004-12 Pros and Cons of Direct Interviews with Subjects by Sponsors of Clinical Trials

 2. 2.

-Various regulations have been established to protect the privacy of subjects, including Article 80-2, Paragraph 10 of the Pharmaceutical Affairs Law, Articles 13 and 51 of the GCP, and penalties (Article 86-3, Paragraph 1, Item 11 of the Pharmaceutical Affairs Law).
+Various regulations have been established to protect the privacy of subjects, including Article 80-2, Paragraph 10 of the Pharmaceutical Affairs Law, and Articles 13 and 51 of the GCP, as well as penalties (Article 86-3, Paragraph 1, Item 11 of the Pharmaceutical Affairs Law).
 Direct access to medical records by the sponsor is also handled in compliance with these regulations.
 A direct interview between the sponsor and the subject is considered to be a more in-depth situation regarding the subject's privacy than a direct inspection, and is therefore usually not allowed.

 3. 3.

-Reason for revision of opinion
+Reason for revision

 Share this page